 When choosing courses, Year 11 students are making a commitment to study those subjects for the entire year.
 It is advisable to follow a Year 11 course through to the end of Year 12.
-This can be particularly important with Certificate Courses.
+This is particularly important with Certificate Courses as if these courses are not completed, they will not contribute to WACE.